Hibernation: Hibernation induction trigger (HIT) protein and recombinant protein technology

 Hibernation induction trigger (HIT) proteins isolated from mammals have been used in the study of organ recovery rates.
 One study in 1997 found that delta 2 opioid and hibernation induction trigger (HIT) proteins were not able to increase the recovery rate of heart tissue during ischemia.
 While unable to increase recovery rates at the time of ischemia, the protein precursors were identified to play a role in the preservation of veterinary organ function.

 Recent advances in recombinant protein technology make it possible for scientists to manufacture hibernation induction trigger (HIT) proteins in the laboratory without the need for animal euthanasia.
 Bioengineering of proteins can aid in the protection of vulnerable populations of bears and other mammals that produce valuable proteins.
 Protein sequencing of HIT proteins, such as α 1-glycoprotein-like 88 kDa hibernation-related protein HRP, contributes to this research pool.
 A study in 2014 uses recombinant technology to construct, express, purify, and isolate animal proteins (HP-20, HP-25, and HP-27) outside of the animal to study key hibernation proteins (HP).

 In humans

 Researchers have studied how to induce hibernation in humans.
 The ability to hibernate would be useful for a number of reasons, such as saving the lives of seriously ill or injured people by temporarily putting them in a state of hibernation until treatment can be given.
 For space travel, human hibernation is also under consideration, such as for missions to Mars.

 Anthropologists are also studying whether hibernation was possible in early hominid species.

+In 1900 The British Medical Journal described a practice called 'Lotska' among Russian peasants in the Pskov Government, which was said to be closely akin to hibernation.
+Not having enough food to carry them through the winter, families spent six months sleeping around the stove, waking up once a day to consume some bread and water.